racslabs/racs/docs/source/bindings/index.rst

 --------------------------

 The following read-only RACS commands are available as Scheme bindings.
-Some additional Scheme bindings are also provided for handling multiple PCM buffers.
+Additional Scheme bindings are also provided for handling multiple PCM buffers.

 .. toctree::
    :maxdepth: 1